-HIST 347 SLAVERY AND RACE IN THE EARLY AMERICAS (3) Prerequisites: HIST 101-102.
+HIST 347W SLAVERY AND RACE IN THE EARLY AMERICAS [Writing Enriched] (3) Prerequisites: ENGL 111W-112W or ENGL 223W, HIST 101-102.
 An examination of the roles slavery and emerging European understandings about racial difference played in the social, cultural, and political development of settler societies in the Americas.
 By studying the economic structures, cultural interactions, and moral quandaries created by the African slave trade, the course will lead to a fuller appreciation of the culturally embedded and historically constructed intertwining of economics, ideas, race, and identities in the early Americas.